 The penultimate goal of every business is to make money.
 The only way to make money is to sell products to customers.
-That revenue funds salaries and operating expenses, attract new investors, and is the source of funding to grow the business.
+That revenue funds salaries and operating expenses, attracts new investors, and is the source of funding to grow the business.
 Success comes from selling more products either by selling more to existing customers or attracting new customers and, attracting new customers in the digital age, means you must master SEO (search engine optimization) and stop SEO mistakes in their tracks.

-Organic search traffic comes when a user enters a query into a search engine then clicks on one of the results listed in the SERPs (search engine results pages).
-For most brands, SEO traffic accounts for over half of all traffic to their website although the contribution of search engine traffic might be must higher for your website.
+Organic search traffic comes when a user enters a query into a search engine and then clicks on one of the results listed in the SERPs (search engine results pages).
+For most brands, SEO traffic accounts for over half of all traffic to their website although the contribution of search engine traffic might be much higher for your website.

 How search works

 A user’s query on a search engine triggers a search through the search engine’s databases to find and rank content found across the internet related to the words used in the query — called keywords.
 Originally, these keywords were a single word or two but now, as search engines became more complex, queries got longer so now we talk about keyword phrases.
-With the increased use of voice search, queries are more conversational and keyword phrases even longer.
+With the increased use of voice search, queries are more conversational and keyword phrases are even longer.
 Content creators build new content around relevant keywords to guide the search engine on the proper categorization of the content so the content is triggered with the proper queries.

 Once the search engine identifies appropriate content that reflects the user’s intent when making the query, the search engine ranks the content using a complex algorithm to deliver the highest quality content to users first.
 Search engines implement the algorithm by crawling the internet looking for new content using a spider (also called a bot) to seek new content and pull keywords and other factors from the content then adding the information to a database.

 Adhering to the ranking factors contained in the algorithm is what we call SEO because it greatly impacts your rank in search results.
-Users commonly choose one of the top results shown them, as you can see from the graphic below.
+Users commonly choose one of the top results shown to them, as you can see from the graphic below.
 That’s why ranking high in a Google search is critical for your success.

 Why you must stop SEO mistakes

 By avoiding SEO mistakes, you increase your visibility and create awareness of your business, which substantially increases your potential for sales.
 Better still, SEO doesn’t have to cost anything, although you might want to use an SEO tool like SEMRush or Moz or even a free tool like the Google Search Console to help optimize your SEO efforts.
-So, whether you run a homemade jewelry business or offer a rent a storage unit service, being SEO savvy is free advertising that you cannot afford to overlook.
+So, whether you run a homemade jewelry business or offer a rent-a-storage unit service, being SEO savvy is free advertising that you cannot afford to overlook.

 Stop SEO mistakes in their tracks by avoiding black hat SEO tactics and creating the highest quality content possible, remembering that Google wants to make users happy so you should, too.
 In fact, if you remember nothing else from this discussion, remember to create valuable content on a consistent basis and your content will perform well with search engines.
 If you want to learn more about how to stop SEO mistakes, read on.